supratimsarkar1508/BudgetTracker/README.md

-# SpentWise - Personal Expense Tracker
+# BudgetTracker - Personal Expense Tracker

-SpentWise is a modern, responsive React application designed to help users track their personal finances.
+BudgetTracker is a modern, responsive React application designed to help users track their personal finances.
 Record income and expenses, categorize spending, and visualize financial habits with interactive charts.

 ## Features